-Problem Statement 1: Although our combined students have shown growth in various content areas, overall there still seems to be limited or stagnant progress in Reading (60% Meets 4th Grade, 45% Meets 4th Grade Spanish, 68% Meets 3rd Grade, 40% 3rd Grade Spanish) and Math (52% Meets 4thGrade, 28% Meets 4th Grade Spanish, 51% Meets 3rd Grade, 60% Meets 3rd Grade Spanish) for the on grade level expectation.
-Root Cause: High yield academic strategies that have been proven to increase student achievement and close learning gaps have not been implemented across across grade levels and content areas with fidelity during small group instruction.
+Problem Statement 1: Although our combined students have shown growth in various content areas, overall there still seems to be limited or stagnant progress in Reading (63% Meets) and Math (46% Meets) for the on grade level expectation.
+Root Cause: High yield academic strategies that have been proven to increase student achievement and close learning gaps have not been implemented across grade levels and content areas with fidelity during small group instruction.

-Problem Statement 3: 39% of all Kindergarten students are entering First Grade below their expected BAS/SEL reading level.
-Root Cause: High yield Tier 1 best practices in reading, that have been proven to increase student achievement, have not been implemented during small group guided reading time.
+Problem Statement 3: 45% of all Kindergarten students are entering First Grade below their expected BAS English reading level.
+50% of Kindergarten students are entering First Grade below their expected SEL Spanish reading level.
+Root Cause: Highly yielded Tier 1 best practices in reading, that have been proven to increase student achievement, have not been implemented during small group guided reading time.